Ellettsville, Indiana: History

-When Indiana celebrated its sesquicentennial in 1987, a historical marker was placed to mark the grave of the town's founder, Edward Ellett, Sr. (c.1762-1833).
+When Indiana celebrated its sesquicentennial in 1987, a historical marker was placed to mark the grave of the town's founder, Edward Ellett Sr. (c.
+1762–1833).
 Two of Edward Ellett's sons, Samuel and Edward Jr., fought in The War of 1812.
 In turn, three of the founder's grandsons fought to preserve the Union in the Civil War.
 Stephen R. Ellett fought with the 67th Indiana Infantry Regiment, at the Battle of Vicksburg, while his younger brothers, James W. Ellett and John H. Ellett, volunteered and fought with the 27th Indiana Volunteer Infantry Regiment at Gettysburg.
-James Ellett died in service of his county in 1864 in Alabama while his brother, John Ellett, was wounded at Chancellorsville but survived the Civil War.
-The family tradition of loyal service to the U.S. was later followed by the founder's great great grandson, Dale Ellett, who volunteered and died in World War II in 1945 fighting against Nazi Germany.
+James Ellett died in service of his country in 1864 in Alabama while his brother, John Ellett, was wounded at Chancellorsville but survived the Civil War.
+The family tradition of loyal service to the U.S. was later followed by the founder's great-great-grandson, Dale Ellett, who volunteered and died in World War II in 1945 fighting against Nazi Germany.

 The post office at Ellettsville has been in operation since 1837.
 The community was incorporated as a town in 1866.

 Ellettsville Downtown Historic District was listed on the National Register of Historic Places in 2006.